CJWorkbench/cjwmodule/README.md

 ==========

 0. Run `tox` to confirm that unit tests pass
-1. Write a failing unit test in `tests/`
+1. Write a failing unit test in `tests/`. (`tox` should fail now.)
 2. Make it pass by editing code in `cjwmodule/`
-3. `black cjwmodule tests && isort cjwmodule tests`
+3. Run `poetry run extract-messages` if i18n data changed
-4. `./setup.py extract_messages`
+4. Run `tox` to confirm that unit tests pass again
 5. Submit a pull request

-Be very, very, very careful to preserve a consistent API.
-Workbench will upgrade this dependency without module authors' explicit consent.
+Preserve a consistent API.
+Workbench will upgrade this dependency without module authors' consent.
 Add new features; fix bugs.
 Don't alter existing behavior.

 I18n
 ====